GreenVeggi/Thoth/pages/values shift.md

--
+- Over time, human and social values change.
+Concepts that once seemed extraordinary (_e.g._ emancipating slaves, enfranchising women) are now taken for granted.
+New concepts (_e.g._ responsible consumerism, environmental justice, intra- and inter-generational equity) are now coming up the curve. #definition
 	- Elkington, J. (1998).
 Cannibals with forks: The triple bottom line of 21st century business.
 New Society Publishers. #elkingtonCannibalsForksTriple1998